google/exposure-notifications-server/docs/getting-started/deploying.md

 While Terraform does an initial deployment of the services, it does not manage the Cloud Run services beyond their initial creation.
-If you make changes to the code, you will need to build, deploy, and promote new services.
+If you make changes to the code, you need to build, deploy, and promote new services.
 The general order of operations is:

 1.  **Build** - this is the phase where the code is bundled into a container